Deploying Uptrace on Kubernetes

 enabled: false

-To connect to the Redis database:
+To connect to your Redis instance for testing:

 shell